-To read an interview with David about book two, go to OmniMystery.
+To read an interview with David about book four, go to The Rap Sheet.

 To purchase his latest story, SPEDing Toward Destruction, check out Fault Lines, an anthology of crime writers from Northern California.